kebbitt/checkout-kata/README.md

 When GetTotalPrice is called at the checkout\
 Then the displayed price matches the calculated total of the order

-*Display correct price on subsequent order*\
-Given a completed order\
-And a 2nd customer scans 1 or more items\
-When GetTotalPrice is called at the checkout\
-Then 2nd customer only sees price of their items

 *Calculate correct price on order with multibuy offer*\
 Given a checkout order with items qualifying for an offer\
 When CalculateTotal is called on the order\